I Have Been Changed For Good, Thanks To r.e.m. Beauty's New Wicked Drop

 AdvertisementADVERTISEMENT

-I personally consider myself a Glinda rising, Elphaba sun, and Nessarose moon, so I immediately gravitated towards the moody, earthy tones in the Elphaba Makeup Set and the Ozian Forest Eyeshadow Palette.
-For an everyday fall look, I used a couple matte neutral shades from the palette — a pale beige called "Confusifying," "Witching Hour" (a warm tan), and "The Grimmerie" (a milk chocolate) in the crease.
-Then, I applied a plummy lip & cheek tint from the Elphaba set (the shade is "Braverism," which...love) as a lipstick and blush, and added the glossy balm in the shade Wickedness (a sheer brown with golden-magenta micro glitter) to round out the lip combo.
-I already happened to be wearing a green cardigan and my hair in a long braid, which totally brought the Elphaba vibes to life.

-Another favorite from the collection is the greenish-gold "Elphie" shade of the Starlet liquid eyeshadows (my all-time favorite product by the brand), worn underneath the gold metallic shade ("All Roads Lead To The Wizard") from the Ozian Forest palette, paired with curled lashes and mascara for a statement eye look.
+Another favourite from the collection is the greenish-gold "Elphie" shade of the Starlet liquid eyeshadows (my all-time favourite product by the brand), worn underneath the gold metallic shade ("All Roads Lead To The Wizard") from the Ozian Forest palette, paired with curled lashes and mascara for a statement eye look.

 I was already a fan of r.e.m.
 Beauty, but if you haven't yet tried the brand, I for one can't think of a better time to get acquainted than now.
-You can already shop the full Wicked: For Good collection on rembeauty.com, and at Ulta Beauty stores and online on October 5.
+You can shop the full Wicked: For Good collection on rembeauty.com now.
 As for me?
 I'm already planning my premiere look...

 AdvertisementADVERTISEMENT